 With most things travel-related, we often advocate booking directly with the company for the best price.
 Middlemen can take a cut and inflate your price.
 But this is absolutely NOT the case when booking a cruise.
 We always suggest to book with a third-party instead of the cruise line directly.
 In doing so, you can frequently find perks, bonuses, and occasionally even lower prices.

 Sometimes 3rd party travel agencies buy a block of cabins that they resell.
 If the agencies feel the need to unload them, they can be aggressive with pricing and promotions that usually beat what the cruise line is directly offering.
-Be sure to check out our guide to on How to Book a Cruise Deal for Less Than $50 Per Day for detailed info what sites to check to score the best deal and our complete strategies for booking a last-minute cruise deal.
+Be sure to check out our guide to on How to Book a Repositioning Cruise Deal for Less Than $50 Per Day for detailed info on how we score these ultra cheap one way cruises.
+While the post is geared more towards these repositioning cruise, you can use many of the tactics revealed throughout the article to find a great cruise bargain in general, as we discuss what sites to check to and our complete strategies for booking a last-minute cruise deal.

 4) Book Against the Grain

 Some great cruise bargains can often be found in early Fall after kids go back to school.
-In early Fall weather tends to be warm but do beware that this time is still in the midst of hurricane season in the Atlantic.
-Yet Fall makes a great bet for last-minute cruises, because you’ll know if there’s a hurricane threat at the time.
-Another good bet is in between Thanksgiving and mid-December, particularly for Florida/Caribbean sailings.
-During this time, there tends to be an influx of ships that have been recently repositioned to Florida, yet people tend to avoid traveling during this pre-holiday time period.
-This brings about an excess supply of empty cabins which can often lead to prices being slashed.
+In early Fall weather tends to be nice & warm in most cruise destinations throughout the world, but do beware that this time is still in the midst of hurricane season in the Atlantic.
+Yet Fall makes a great bet for those last-minute cruise deals, because when booking last-minute then you’ll know if there’s a hurricane threat at the time.
+Another good time to book a cheap cruise deal is in between Thanksgiving and mid-December, particularly for Florida and Caribbean sailings.
+During this time period, there tends to be an influx of ships that have been recently repositioned to Florida, yet people tend to avoid traveling during this pre-holiday time period.
+These two occurrences about an excess supply of empty cabins which can often lead to prices being slashed.

 5) Book a “Guaranteed Stateroom”

 We’re big proponents of booking what’s called a “guaranteed stateroom” to get the absolute lowest price on whichever cabin type you’re interested in (inside, outside, balcony, suite).
 With a “guaranteed” cabin, you are guaranteed a room within that particular type of stateroom range or higher.
-You don’t get to the choose the cabin’s location.
+You simply do not get to the choose the cabin’s location.
 It will be assigned to you prior to your cruise departure.

-Booking a guaranteed cabin can be a small gamble.
+Booking a guaranteed cabin can be a tiny gamble.
 Naysayers will cite the potential of being placed in undesirable locations such as under a nightclub, galley, or in the ship’s bow.
 We always book “guaranteed” and have never been assigned one of those undesirable locations.
 Quite the contrary.
 It’s always been better!
 We once even booked a guaranteed inside cabin and ended up in an awesome balcony stateroom.
-We believe that you stand a much greater chance to be placed in one of the many great locations on the ship and you could even score an elusive free upgrade like we did.
+We believe that you stand a much greater chance to be placed in one of the many great locations on the ship, rather than a bad one, and you could even score an elusive free upgrade like we did.

 The one thing to keep in mind is that these guaranteed cabins always have the absolute lowest price.
-So if you’re price-sensative, then booking a guaranteed cabin is a great way to secure a great deal.
+So if you’re price-sensative like us, and looking for the best cruise deal, then booking a guaranteed cabin is a great way to help accomplish that.

 Health and Weight Gain Cruise Tips